How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Photo by Forest and Kim Starr via Flickr Creative Commons

-Polka dot plant, as the name suggests, is primarily an indoor plant that sports polka-dotted foliage.
+As the name suggests, the Polka dot plant is primarily an indoor plant that sports polka-dotted foliage.

 What’s more, they come in several striking color combinations.
-These include red and green, green and white, pink and white and pink and green.
-If you want to introduce some color in your living room, for instance, you could introduce a green and pink polka dot plant and pair it with other houseplants.
+These include red and green, green and white, pink and white, and pink and green.
+If you want to introduce some color in your living room, you could pair a green and pink polka dot plant with other houseplants.

-Although the polka dot plant is ideal for growing indoors, you have the option to grow this plant as annuals.
+Although the polka dot plant is ideal for growing indoors, you have the option to grow this plant as an annual.
 This is possible if you live in temperate to warm zones.

 Is the Polka Dot Plant Safe for Pets?